-9. FUNCTIONALITY OF PSMCON.1 BIT IN THE PSMCON SFR:
+9. FUNCTIONALITY OF PSMCON.1 BIT IN THE PSMCON SFR :

-Background: The PSMCON.1 bit in the PSMCON SFR can be used to indicate which supply caused the active power supply trip condition.
-PSMCON.1=0 indicates a $DV{\rm DD}$ fault while PSMCON.1=1 indicates an $AV{\rm DD}$ fault.

-Issue : If the power supply trip point selection bits are set to select the 4.63V or voltage levels.

-4.37V supply trip points, the PSMCON.1 (AV{DD}/DV{DD} power supply trip indicator) bit may not correctly indicate which supply has caused the fault.
-The supply trip indicator bit will function correctly at all other trip point these trip levels, the PSM function itself is still 100% operational (even at 4.63V and 4.37V trip levels) generating an interrupt as soon as any one of the supply pins falls below the specified supply voltage trip point selection.
+Background : The PSMCON.1 bit in the PSMCON SFR can be used to indicate which supply caused the active power supply trip condition.
+PSMCON.1=0 indicates a DV{DD} fault while PSMCON.1=1 indicates an AV{DD} fault.
+Issue : If the power supply trip point selection bits are set to select the 4.63V or 4.37V supply trip points, the PSMCON.1 (AV{DD}/DV{DD} power supply trip indicator) bit may not correctly indicate which supply has caused the fault.
+The supply trip indicator bit will function correctly at all other trip point voltage levels.
+Work-Around : Pending.
+Related Issues : It should be noted that while the trip indicator bit function is suspect at these trip levels, the PSM function itself is still 100% operational (even at 4.63V and 4.37V trip levels) generating an interrupt as soon as any one of the supply pins falls below the specified supply voltage trip point selection.